Comparing image files and PDFs with the Image Tester CLI

 Once testing is complete, you should see results in the

-You can log into the dashboard at eyes.applitools.com
+You can log into the Test Manager at eyes.applitools.com

 or at the address for your private Applitools Eyes server.